pcda17/pcda17.github.io/week-01.md

 #### Download a video with youtube-dl and create an excerpt with FFmpeg

 Another useful program is `youtube-dl`, which allows us to download just about any video from YouTube.
-Let's try it with _A Bucket of Blood_, Roger Corman’s 1959 black comedy about beatnik culture (which happens to be in the public domain).
+Try it with _A Bucket of Blood_, Roger Corman’s 1959 black comedy about beatnik culture (which happens to be in the public domain).
 The file will be around 300 MB, so this may take a few minutes.
 You can substitute a shorter video if you prefer.

     youtube-dl https://www.youtube.com/watch?v=PEzoCoIolJ0

 ![](week/1/Image-11.png)

 To simplify things, locate the video file in `sharedfolder` and change its name to `Bucket.mp4`.
-Now let’s view the file’s metadata with ExifTool.
+Now view the file’s metadata with ExifTool.

     exiftool Bucket.mp4